mainoramg/mainor-learn/src/main/resources/books/A Beginners Guide/chapters/chapter-09-exception-handling.md

 You might be wondering why you did not need to specify a **throws** clause for some of the preceding examples, which threw exceptions outside of methods.
 The answer is that exceptions that are subclasses of **Error** or **RuntimeException** don't need to be specified in a **throws** list.
 Java simply assumes that a method may throw one.
 All other types of exceptions *do* need to be declared.
 Failure to do so causes a compile-time error.

 Actually, you saw an example of a **throws** clause earlier in this book.
 As you will recall, when performing keyboard input, you needed to add the clause `throws java.io.IOException` to **main()**.
 Now you can understand why.
 An input statement might generate an **IOException**, and at that time, we weren't able to handle that exception.
 Thus, such an exception would be thrown out of **main()** and needed to be specified as such.
-Now that you know about exceptions, you can easily handle IOException.
+Now that you know about exceptions, you can easily handle **IOException**.

 Let's look at an example that handles **IOException**.
 It creates a method called **prompt()**, which displays a prompting message and then reads a character from the keyboard.
 Since input is being performed, an **IOException** might occur.
 However, the **prompt()** method does not handle **IOException** itself.
 Instead, it uses a throws clause, which means that the calling method must handle it.
 In this example, the calling method is **main()**, and it deals with the error.
 ```java